Skip to contents

 Use the verbose argument to decide if informative messages should be printed, e.g. to inform users about download progress.
 Errors or warnings should be emitted in either case.

-If there is no intersection between the x object and your resource, make sure to return NA as early as possible.
+If there is no intersection between the x object and your resource, make sure to return NULL as early as possible.

 Adding sample resource for package internal testing